eiffel-community/community/GOVERNANCE.md

 A contributor is anyone who made contributions to any of the projects within Eiffel Community.

 There are different means and ways to contribute to Eiffel Community in order to be a contributor, such as issuing and reviewing pull requests, creating issues in project backlog, or taking part in technical discussions.
-Determination of the complete criteria for contributors is the responsibility of Eiffel Technical Committee with the input from Eiffel Community at large.
+Determination of the complete criteria for contributors is the responsibility of the Eiffel Technical Committee with the input from Eiffel Community at large.

 Contributors are eligible to vote on Technical Committee elections.
 Contributors do not have the rights to accept pull requests.